classic-terra/terra-operator/README.md

 ### TODO: Section on creating a TerradNode custom resource

+- How to install CRD
+- How to install CR (incl. configuration options)
+- How to add a shared volume

 ### TODO: Section on creating a Validator custom resource

+- How to install CRD
+- How to install CR (incl. configuration options)
+- How to add a shared volume

 ## Want to help make our dcoumentation better?
  * Want to **log an issue**?
 Feel free to visit our [GitHub site](https://github.com/terra-rebels/terra-operator/issues).